benbrignell/principles.design/about.md

 ---
 ## This is an open source resource created to help you understand and create Design Principles.

-It is managed by [Ben Brignell](https://benbrignell.com), an independent product designer from London, England.
-If you or your organisation want to book a one or two-day workshop to help your team write design principles then [please get in touch](https://brignell.uk).
+The project is managed by [Ben Brignell](https://benbrignell.com) an independent product designer from London, England.
+If you or your organisation want to book a one or two-day workshop to help your team write Design Principles then [please get in touch](https://brignell.uk).

 ### Roadmap
+The aim of the site is to help us analyse what good Design Principles are.
+How Design Principles are created and measured.
+How they develop.
+Design Principles should be improved over time, how can we build a history of Design Principles and their improvements?

 There are still a few more things to come which are listed on the [roadmap](https://github.com/benbrignell/design-principles/issues?q=is%3Aissue+is%3Aopen+label%3Aroadmap).

 Feedback and suggestions welcome!